Robust spectral preconditioning for high-P\'{e}clet number convection-diffusion: Numerical results

 To demonstrate the flexibility of our preconditioner, we run simulations based on different fine-scale discretizations.
 We compare the DG discretization from \Cref{sec:DG} both with a cell-centered finite-volume (CCFV) scheme (e.g.\ \cite{LazarovMishevVassilevski1996}) and a conforming finite-element discretization with continuous piecewise linear basis functions (CG-$\mathbb{Q}1$, e.g.\ \cite{ErnGuermond2004}).
 As before, all schemes are based on a uniform mesh with $1\,000$ by $1\,000$ squares.
 For the comparison, we set $\diffMin = 10^{-5}$, i.e., $\peclet_h = 100$, and run GMRES until a residual reduction of $\errTol = 10^{-6}$ is achieved.

 \Cref{tab:checkerboard:discComp} lists the iteration numbers as well as relative coarse space sizes for all three discretizations and different numbers of subdomains.
-While the CCFV scheme exhibits similar behavior as the DG method for $\evalMax = 2$, the iteration number seems to increase in this case when using conforming $\mathbb{Q}1$ elements.
+While the CCFV scheme exhibits similar behavior as the DG method for $\evalMax = 2$, the iteration number seems to increase in this case when using CG-$\mathbb{Q}$1 elements, which is likely caused by the unstable conforming discretization method.
 Choosing a smaller threshold $\evalMax$ improves iteration numbers considerably, however, at the cost of a much larger coarse space.
 Thus, robustness can be enforced even for the unstable CG-$\mathbb{Q}$1 discretization.
+Note that, in general, the discrete theory depends on the specific discretization chosen and thus, we do not expect the same iteration count for a fixed threshold with different discretizations.